yohatad/software-Installation-scripts/README.md

 ## Introduction

 This repository contains the source code and installation instructions for the CSSR4Africa project.
-The project focuses on acquiring sensor data from the Pepper social robot and controlling actuators on the Pepper robot.

 ## Prerequisites

-Ensure you have a system running Ubuntu 20.04 and equipped with ROS Noetic.
+Please make sure you have a system running Ubuntu 20.04.

 ## Setting up the Development Environment